ahban/GMMSP-superpixel/README.md

 # GMMSP

 Implementation for our work of "Superpixel Segmentation Using Gaussian Mixture Model".
-The paper is under reviewing.

 # Citation